animefn/ksplitter/README.md

 This tool is provided as is without warrant of any kind.
 Feel free to report bugs.

-Provided to you with love from Animefn.com :)
+Provided to you with love by Animefn.com :)